 Federal matching leverages Support Fund monies to compete for funds from federal research programs, particularly through the Established (formerly Experimental) Program to Stimulate Competitive Research (EPSCoR), an initiative to address disparities in provision of federal research funding across states.
 The Board has also matched Enhancement monies to obtain federal grants that implement and sustain statewide education reform efforts.
-Between 1987 and 2022, federal programs awarded more than \$291 million to joint federal/State initiatives, for which the BoRSF provided match of approximately \$103.3 million.
+Between 1987 and 2024, federal programs awarded more than \$300 million to joint federal/State initiatives, for which the BoRSF provided match of approximately \$104 million.
 Budget levels for federal matching are determined by known demand - upcoming regular federal competitions and program policies and regulations defining what must and may be matched by the State.

-A total of \$1,425,000 has been pledged as the State's matching commitment for federal awards in FY 2024-25, including: (a) \$800,000 for the fifth year of the NSF Research Infrastructure Improvement (RII) Track 1 project; (b) \$250,000 for the first year of the NASA EPSCoR Research 18 project; (c) \$250,000 for the fifth-year extension of NASA LaSPACE; and (d) \$125,000 for the third year of the NASA EPSCoR Research Infrastructure Development project.
+A total of \$1,275,000 has been pledged as the State's matching commitment for federal awards in FY 2025-26, including: (a) \$125,000 for the fourth year of the NASA EPSCoR Research Infrastructure Development project; (b) \$250,000 for the second year of the NASA EPSCoR Research 18 project; (c) \$250,000 for the first year of the NASA EPSCoR Research 19 project; (d) \$400,000 for the first year of the NSF E-CORE (LA-NEXT) project; and (e) \$250,000 for the first year of the NASA LaSPACE project.